 If the recalculated value of ΔCDF is equal to or exceeds 1E-6, then the analysis continues to another step in the Phase 2 analysis or to Phase 3 if all Phase 2 steps have been completed.

-Step 2.7 – Final N Estimates
+Step 2.7 – Final NSP Estimates

-In Step 2.7, the for each fire growth and damage scenario of interest (NSPi) is quantified.
+In Step 2.7, the NSP for each fire growth and damage scenario of interest (NSPi) is quantified.
 Detailed guidance on this step is provided in Attachment 7.
 All detection/suppression times will be recorded to the nearest whole minute rounded up.
-The results of the detection suppression analysis and the final NSP determination are recorded in the worksheet ( 2.7 in Attachment 1.
+The results of the detection and suppression analysis and the final NSP determination are recorded in the NSP worksheet (Worksheet 2.7) in Attachment 1.

 Step 2.7.1: Determine Damage and Ignition Times

-For FDS1 scenarios, use table/plot set in Attachment 8 to conservatively estimate the damage time of the nearest and most vulnerable damage and/or ignition target located within the vertical ZOI based on its elevation above the fixed or transient ignition source.
-In addition, use table/plot set in Attachment 8 to conservatively estimate the damage or ignition time of the nearest and most vulnerable target within the radial ZOI based on its radial distance from the fixed or transient ignition source.
+For FDS1 scenarios, use table/plot set D in Attachment 8 to conservatively estimate the damage time of the nearest and most vulnerable damage and/or ignition target located within the vertical ZOI based on its elevation above the fixed or transient ignition source.
+In addition, use table/plot set E in Attachment 8 to conservatively estimate the damage or ignition time of the nearest and most vulnerable target within the radial ZOI based on its radial distance from the fixed or transient ignition source.

-For FDS2 and FDS3 scenarios determine the damage time as the time when the combined HRR of the fixed or transient ignition source and secondary combustibles (from table/plot set C) reaches the minimum HRR required for the creation of a damaging HGL in the compartment(s) under evaluation.
+For FDS2 and FDS3 scenarios determine the damage time as the time when the combined HRR of the fixed or transient ignition source and cable trays as secondary combustibles (from table/plot set C) reaches the minimum HRR required for the creation of a damaging HGL in the compartment(s) under evaluation.
 The minimum HRR to create a damaging HGL is determined as a function of compartment floor area, ceiling height, and type of the most fragile thermal damage target in the area(s) under evaluation.
 The damage time is then determined from the tables and plots in set C in Attachment 8 for the applicable combination of fixed or transient ignition source and cable tray configuration.
+The same process is used to determine whether a confined or unconfined liquid spill fire can lead to the development of a damaging HGL.
+In this case the HRR of the fire is determined from Figures A.02, A.03 or A.04 in Attachment 8 for confined spill fires and from Figures A.08, A.09 or A.10 in Attachment 8 for unconfined spill fires.

 The damage time for HEAFs and oil fires is assumed to be 0 and 1 minute, respectively.